sqlxpert/aws-tag-sched-ops/readme.md

 In July, 2018, Amazon [introduced Data Lifecycle Manager](https://aws.amazon.com/blogs/aws/new-lifecycle-management-for-amazon-ebs-snapshots/).
 It's a start, but...

  * Tags determine _which_ volumes will be backed up, not _when_.
-There is a new, single-purpose API for scheduling.
+Scheduling is done with a new, single-purpose interface.
  * Snapshots are taken only every 12 or 24 hours.
- * "Last _x_" snapshot retention is not flexible enough for true archival policies (e.g., keep daily snapshots for a month, plus monthly snapshots for a year).
+ * "Last _x_" is not a flexible backup retention policy.
- * You can create snapshots of single volumes, but not images covering all of an EC2 instance's volumes.
+ * You cannot create images covering all of an EC2 instance's volumes.
 Also missing is an option to reboot first.
- * [The same IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html#dlm-permissions) confers authority to create _and_ delete snapshots, and [anyone who can update a lifecycle policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazondatalifecyclemanager.html#amazondatalifecyclemanager-UpdateLifecyclePolicy) can reduce the retention period to delete snapshots.
-These are significant risks, especially in light of the data loss prevention provisions in the European Union General Data Protection Regulation.
+ * [One IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html#dlm-permissions) confers authority to create _and_ delete snapshots.
+[Anyone who can update a lifecycle policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazondatalifecyclemanager.html#amazondatalifecyclemanager-UpdateLifecyclePolicy) can shorten the retention period to delete snapshots.
+These are risks, especially in light of the data loss prevention provisions in the European Union General Data Protection Regulation.

 By all means, set up Data Lifecycle Manager if you have no automation in place, but consider TagSchedOps for more flexibility!